 Fired Florida COVID-19 data scientist Rebekah Jones arrested and charged with illegal access to state computer

-Earlier, she posted, "Insurrectionists planning attacks across the country this week and Florida is jailing scientists for the crimes of knowing and speaking."
+Court records show that Jones posted a $2,500 bond following an initial appearance hearing in Tallahassee on Monday morning.
+Before turning herself in, she posted on Twitter: "Censored by the state of Florida until further notice."

-Jones is charged with "one count of offenses against users of computers, computer systems, computer networks and electronic devices," according to the Florida Department of Law Enforcement.
+Earlier, she wrote: "Insurrectionists planning attacks across the country this week and Florida is jailing scientists for the crimes of knowing and speaking."

-She is set to make her first appearance in court on Monday morning.
+In a statement to CBS News, Jones' attorney said she tested positive for COVID-19 after turning herself in.
+The attorney said Florida officials had previously threatened to arrest her in D.C. and extradite her to Florida, which meant that her decision to voluntarily surrender "saved the entire Eastern seaboard from being exposed to infection."

 "To protect my family from continued police violence, and to show that I'm ready to fight whatever they throw at me, I'm turning myself into police in Florida Sunday night," she tweeted.
 "The Governor will not win his war on science and free speech.
 He will not silence those who speak out," she added.